adrianmross/congress_trades_dashboard/proposal.md

 ### Research Question

 In this research, we are exploring the relationship between trading activities we have classified as insider trading by Congress members and the performance of the stocks involved.
+We will test the following hypotheses:

-Our hypothesis is that Congressional insider trading will consistently outperform the S&P 500.
+1. Congressional insider trading will consistently outperform the S&P 500.
+2. The disclosure of trading activities by members of certain committees exerts varied impacts on stock performance.
+Specifically, committees associated with finance, healthcare, and technology wield a pronounced influence on the stocks they trade, resulting in notable price fluctuations following the revelation of such activities.

 #### Why This Project is Important